Vatican conspiracy theories: Pope John Paul II's 1981 attempted assassination

 Various theories have been brought forward in regards to the attempt by Mehmet Ali Ağca to kill Pope John Paul II.
 Those theories have involved the Grey Wolves, the Bulgarian Secret Service, and others.

 Know Nothings

-The Know Nothings were an anti-Catholic political group in the United States, in the 1840s and 1850s, who claimed that the Irish and other Roman Catholic immigrants to the United States would be controlled by the Pope for anti-American purposes.
+The Know Nothings were an anti-Catholic political group in the United States in the 1840s and '50s who claimed that the Irish and other Roman Catholic immigrants to the United States would be controlled by the Pope for anti-American purposes.

-Secret Archives
+Secret archives

-There are several theories about the contents of the Vatican Apostolic Archives: some theories claim that they contain secret information about the Priory of Sion, proof that Jesus had a wife and descendants, secret information about the third secret of the Fatima, the real Spear of Destiny, secret information about the Holy Grail and/or the Ark of the Covenant, a supposedly-real Chronovisor machine, and many other secrets.
+There are several theories about the contents of the Vatican Apostolic Archives: some theories claim that they contain secret information about the Priory of Sion, proof that Jesus had a wife and descendants, secret information about the third secret of Fatima, the actual Holy Lance, secret information about the Holy Grail and/or the Ark of the Covenant, a supposedly-real Chronovisor machine, and many other secrets.
 There are also theories that claim that the Vatican has information about the Illuminati, and even secretly contains the world's largest collection of porn.